MicrosoftDocs/Devices-docs/surface-hub/install-wallpaper-surface-hub.md

 author: coveminer
 ms.author: chauncel
 ms.topic: how-to
-ms.date: 12/04/2023
+ms.date: 02/05/2024
 ms.localizationpriority: medium
 appliesto:
 - Surface Hub 3

 ---

-# Install Windows Bloom wallpaper on Surface Hub 3
+# Install wallpaper on Surface Hub 3

-This article explains how to replace the default Microsoft Teams Rooms wallpaper with the Windows Bloom wallpaper.
+This article explains how to replace the default Microsoft Teams Rooms wallpaper with the Windows Bloom wallpaper or a custom image.

+## Windows Bloom wallpaper

 1. On a separate device, download the [Windows Bloom wallpaper](images/oembackgroundimage.png) and save it to a USB drive.
 2. Copy the following XML into a text editor, name it **SkypeSettings.xml**, and save it to your USB drive.